-- 1.The data used satisfies the data quality requirements of section 6.1.4 of the Policy. - 2.The data used satisfies the data quantity requirements of section 6.1.5 of the Policy. - 4.
-Thirty-nine out of 405 samples exceeded the Water Quality Criteria for chlorpyrifos, and these exceed the allowable frequency listed in Table 4.1 of the Listing Policy. - 5.
-Pursuant to section 4.11 of the Listing Policy, no additional data and information are available indicating that standards are not met.
+1. The data used satisfies the data quality requirements of section 6.1.4 of the Policy.

+2. The data used satisfies the data quantity requirements of section 6.1.5 of the Policy.

+4. Thirty-six out of 319 samples exceeded the Water Quality Criteria for chlorpyrifos, and this exceeds the allowable frequency listed in Table 4.1 of the Listing Policy.

-After review of the available data and information, SWRCB staff concludes that the water body-pollutant combination should not be removed from the section 303(d) list because water quality standards are exceeded.
+5. Pursuant to section 4.11 of the Listing Policy, no additional data and information are available indicating that standards are not met.

-After review of the available data and information, SWRCB staff concludes that the water body-pollutant combination should not be removed from on the section 303(d) list because applicable water quality standards are exceeded and a pollutant contributes to or causes the problem.
+SWRCB Staff Recommendation: After review of the available data and information, SWRCB staff concludes that the water body-pollutant combination should not be removed from the section 303(d) list because applicable water quality standards are exceeded and a pollutant contributes to or causes the problem.

-Beneficial Use: AG - Agricultural Supply, CO - Cold Freshwater Habitat, MI - Fish
+AG - Agricultural Supply, CO - Cold Freshwater Habitat, MI - Fish Beneficial Use: